At BEACON, graduate students are offered interdisciplinary training in biological and computational evolution.

 Courses at MSU (open to students at BEACON partner universities):

-Multidisciplinary approaches to the study of evolution (Instructors: Charles Ofria and Ian Dworkin – CSE 891 at MSU).
 This course provides an introduction to engaging in multi-disciplinary research collaborations involving biologists, computer scientists, and engineers addressing fundamental questions about the dynamics of actively evolving systems (both biological and computational).
 Students will work on these projects in multi-disciplinary and multi-institutional teams, with guidance to help them develop an understanding of the nature and challenges of such collaborative endeavors and how to overcome discipline-specific language and conceptual issues.
-Additionally, students will be introduced to fundamental topics in experimental design and statistical analysis, critical to the success of any research project.
+Additionally, students will be introduced to fundamental topics in statistical analysis and information theory, as well as given basic pointers on how give scientific talks and write scientific manuscripts.

 Courses at NC A&T: